Kyria/EsiPy/_doc/getting_started/basic_usage.md

 # use it: response.data contains the parsed result of the request.
 print response.data[0].price

+# to get the headers objects, you can get the header attribute
+print response.header
 ```

 ## Requesting without parsing the response